University of St Andrews

 - Its international reputation for delivering high quality teaching and research and student satisfaction make it one of the most sought after destinations for prospective students from the UK, Europe and overseas

-- It is Scotland’s most international university – a third of the student body of 9,140 is from overseas.
-It has an academic staff of 1,160 and maintains one of the strongest records in Europe for teaching quality, good degrees and student support
+- It is Scotland’s most international university – a third of the student body of 9,100 is from outside of the UK.
+It has an academic staff of about 1,160 and maintains one of the strongest records in Europe for teaching quality, good degrees and student support

-- The university enjoys a 1:12 academic staff to student ratio and ranks among the top 5 universities for student satisfaction
+- The university enjoys a 1:12 academic staff to student ratio and ranks among the top five in the UK for student satisfaction

 - Full tuition waiver